nfcf/seneca-microservices-demo/README.md

 - RUNS

 The API service is the single point of contact with the frontend world.
 I'm using seneca-web and the nodeJS express framework to make a few REST endpoints available.
 To keep things simple, the API service is also serving the SPA frontend.
+Also, due to lazyness in setting up HTTPS in Express / nodeJS, I'm using HTTP...don't do this in production!

 Both the USERS and RUNS services are clients to a AMQP RabbitMQ "internal" queue, configured to listen to messages with specific patterns.
 They each have their own database and I've tried to keep them short and simple.